Terraform for AI Agents (3): A Reusable VPC and Security Baseline

 Article 4 lands compute on this network.
 Three patterns — ECS with pm2, ACK for production fleets, Function Compute for event-driven agents — and the cost-crossover model I use to pick between them.
 Then a real alicloud_instance block that bootstraps Python + Node + the agent runtime via cloud-init.

-Real-world tip: If you ever need to add a fourth zone (Aliyun adds them periodically), it is a
+Real-world tip: If you ever need to add a fourth zone (Aliyun adds them periodically), it’s a

 terraform applyaway — thefor_eachpattern handles a longer list cleanly.
-But: thevalidationblock invariables.tfwill reject it, so you’ll first relax the validation.
-That deliberate friction is the point — adding a zone is a network change worth thinking about.
+But thevalidationblock invariables.tfwill reject it, so you’ll first relax the validation.
+That deliberate friction is the point — adding a zone is a network change worth thinking about, not a typo to slip in.